MattBrooks95/notes/linux/sys_admin/ssh.md

 - use `$ ssh-copy-id -i <pubkey> <serverside username>@<serverhostname>` copy the PUBLIC key (ends in .pub) to the server
     - you will be prompted for the user's password
     - after it succeeds, you can log in with `$ ssh <user>@<host>`
+- use `$ ssh-add <path-to-PRIVATE-key>` to add the key to the ssh agent so that you don't need to authenticate everytime